mattcabb/mib2std-toolbox/Research/README.md

 # Research

 ## Headunit variants
-`Research/variants.csv` - list of variants with carmaker, hardware producer, and other details.
+`Research/variants.csv` - list of variants with carmaker, vendor, options, P/Ns.
 Might not be 100% accurate!<BR>

-As we all can see in `metainfo2.txt` there are two MIB2std vendors: TechniSat and Delphi.
+As can be seen in `metainfo2.txt` there are two MIB2std vendors: TechniSat and Delphi.
 Each is making devices in different variants.
 Variant is 5 digit long number which most likely contains specification of the head unit (vendor, target car maker, GPS, DAB, Sirius, Speech recogn...).

 ```
 ???xx